North Carolina

 • 17-year-olds may vote in a primary election if they will be 18 at the time of the general election.

 • (4) Not currently serving a felony sentence, including any period of probation, post-release supervision, or parole.
-Once the period of supervision is over, a person convicted of a felony automatically regains the right to vote.
+Once the period of supervision is over, a person convicted of a felony automatically regains the right to vote (but will need to re-register).

 • Note: When you are convicted of a misdemeanor, you do not lose your right to vote, even if you are incarcerated.